mjolnir-hamar/wodnesdaegNLP/README.md

 1 output from 1 `execution_step` can then be exposed to the rest of the `pipeline` as the main output for that `pipe`.
 This allows other downstream `pipes` to use that output as input to 1 or more of their `execution_steps`.

+Check `config/examples` to see how configs are set up.

 ### Data Prep

 WodnesdaegNLP's `CorpusExtractor` class is the primary way by which raw data is preprocessed in preparation for model training and testing.